Events

 Roberto Castillo, Lingan University, China

-Lesley Braun, Basel University, Switzerland
+Lesley Braun, University of Basel, Switzerland

-The presence of Africans in Turkey, both temporary and permanent residents, points to the ways in which Turkey is becoming not only a corridor of migration but also a destination.
 This workshop attends to the ways in which Africans are embedding themselves in Turkish society, through work and other activities.
 Further, we will also consider the role of technology in facilitating mobility, as well as entrepreneurial and cultural activities.

 November 17, 2022

-Sino-African Mobilities and Chains of Connection and Dislocation
+Panel – Sino-African Mobilities and Chains of Connection and Dislocation

-Philadelphia, PA
+Philadelphia, USA

 Panel at the African Studies Association’s 65th Annual Meeting